What is the Life Righting Collective?

 Although we run life writing or memoir courses, the skills you learn will apply to any kind of creative writing.
 Also, there are people who come on a course who choose to write their story as a work of fiction.
 Any story needs to contain an emotional truth, and the tools you learn on the course will assist you to identify and describe the experience or situation as effectively as possible, no matter whether you are writing a play, a poem, a work of fiction or non-fiction.

 Can I send the Life Righting Collective my poetry?

 We do not publish books or collections by a single author, but when there is a call for submissions for the anthology, absolutely, please do.
 We intend to publish a printed anthology on a chosen theme once a year.
-The first anthology: This Is How It Is will be published in April 2018 and it contains both prose and poetry.
-Our call for submissions normally goes out mid-year.
-Check the Writing and Shop sections of our website for submission and publication information.
+The first anthology: This Is How It Is was published in April 2018 and it contains both prose and poetry.

 Do you offer editing or proofreading services?